-Each full-time employee receives a personalized gift.
+All full-time employee receive a personalized gift.
 The company hires experts to research each team member and come up with a gift that is unique.
-The company also hosts holiday parties in various parts of the world and executives share videos to thank the team.
+The company also hosts holiday parties in various parts of the world and executives create a video thanking the team.

-MyCorporation holiday parties combine an act of community service with an engaging team activity—always followed by a dinner outing.
-This year, the team plans to deliver gifts they purchased for a family in need and then complete an escape the room challenge together.
+MyCorporation holiday parties combine community service with an engaging team activity—always followed by a dinner outing.
+Last year, the team delivered gifts to a family in need and then completed an escape the room challenge together.

-This year, instead of buying gifts for the team, this company decided that giving back to the community would be the most rewarding gift.
-Each team member got to sponsor a local child who was in need of some holiday cheering up.
+Last year, instead of buying gifts for the team, this company decided that giving back to the community would be the most rewarding gift.
+Each team member sponsored a local child in need of some holiday cheer.
 The company paid for every employee to pick out presents for their sponsored child.

 Talent Plus hosts two holiday celebrations, including one just for the children of employees.
-Hosted at the office, there are craft projects, holiday treats decoration, as well as festive snacks.
-Mr. and Mrs. Claus even make an appearance and have a gift for each attendee!
+Hosted at the company's office, the Talent Plus team organizes craft projects, holiday treats, decorations, and festive snacks.
+Mr. and Mrs. Claus even make an appearance and have a small gift for each attendee!

-This year, the company will take all staff to the mountains in Bariloche, Argentina for a week.
-The goal is to bring the team together outside of work and start the new year on a high note.
-In 2017 the team grew by 204 percent, so this holiday is designed to help integrate new team members.
+Last year, the entire company escaped to the mountains in Bariloche, Argentina for a week.
+The trip's goal was to bring the team together outside of work, start the new year on a high note, and help integrate new team members.

 As an entirely remote team, “Quarterly Christmas” encourages department leads to send small gifts to employees four times a year.
 Previous gifts have included company totes and notebooks.
-This quarter, employees will receive an at-home movie night gift kit, including movie-rental codes, snacks, and other small treats—perfect for a cozy evening at home.
+Last December, employees received an at-home movie night gift kit, including movie-rental codes, snacks, and other small treats—perfect for a cozy evening at home.

-At the end of year, this company brings employees together to celebrate the year’s milestones and bond with colleagues.
+At this company's end of year party, this company brings employees together to celebrate the year’s milestones and bond with colleagues.
 At the celebration, the CEO, Lisa Chu gives out handwritten letters to each of her employees, recognizing their unique contributions and achievements.

 SEMrush throws a New Year holiday party for all employees.
 This big event take months of preparation and even includes fireworks.
 Employees have the opportunity to get to know colleagues from different departments and enjoy food, refreshments, and of course, a gift.

 Blueboard’s entire business model revolves around helping employers reward their employees with incredible experiences—like glassblowing classes, surf lessons, a relaxing spa day, or even a trip to Iceland.
 Internally, this is no exception.
-In January, the team will head to San Diego for their annual company retreat, to kick off the new year with a trip employees won’t soon forget.
+Last January, the team headed to San Diego for their annual company retreat, to kick off the new year with a trip employees won’t soon forget.